layoutBox/FlexLayout/README.md

 # FlexLayout's Performance <a name="performance"></a>

-FlexLayout's performance has been measured using the nice LayoutKit benchmark.
+FlexLayout's performance has been measured using the [Layout Framework Benchmark](https://github.com/lucdion/LayoutFrameworkBenchmark).
 FlexLayout and [PinLayout](https://github.com/mirego/PinLayout) has been added to this benchmark to compare their performance.

 As you can see in the following chart, FlexLayout and PinLayout's performance are faster or equal to manual layouting.
 FlexLayout is **between 26x and 36x faster than auto layout** and PinLayout **between 12x and 16x faster than auto layout**, and this for all types of iPhone (5/6/6S/7)